cboldan-cxn/chemlocator-docs/README.md

 Welcome to the documentation of ChemLocator!

-    This documentation is valid for version 3.2.0.7 of ChemLocator.
+    This documentation is valid for version 3.2.0 LTS of ChemLocator.

 Please use the navigation menu, or the following high-level outline to find the content information you are looking for: